 You are less than a 10 minute drive from Lake Louise village if you are at Morant’s Curve, so if you are hungry, it’s best to head there.
 At the Samson Mall there are a few Lake Louise restaurants such as Trailhead Cafe and Laggan’s.
 I’m particularly fond of Trailhead Cafe smoothies and coffee.

-There’s also a bubble tea joint, and a small grocery store.
-If you are in the mood for a burger check out Bill Peytos Cafe, and if you are craving a meal with a view head on up to the Lakeview Lounge at the Fairmont.
+There’s also a bubble tea joint and a small grocery store.
+If you are in the mood for a delicious bison burger check out Bill Peytos Cafe.
+If you are craving a fancy meal with a view, head on up to the Lakeview Lounge at the Fairmont.

 Plan Your Trip to the Canadian Rockies